Perton: Countryside and wildlife

-Bluebell Wood was developed from a previous wood around an ex-RAF station.
+Bluebell Wood was developed from a previous wood around the ex-RAF station.
 It is an internationally important site for bluebells and has a number of paths running through it.
-It is rumoured that Bluebell Wood is the site of underground WWII bunkers.
+It is rumoured that Bluebell Wood is the site of underground Second World War bunkers.

 There is another large wood across the Parkway [road] from Bluebell Wood, next to The Pear and Partridge.

 The remains of RAF Perton can be found in both woods due to the fact Perton was once an airfield.